 LATCH N TYPE LATCH N SET LATCH N RESET LATCH N ON LATCH N OFF

-Reset Dominant ON OFF ON OFF
+Reset ON OFF ON OFF

-OFF OFF Previous State Previous State
+Dominant OFF OFF Previous State Previous State

 ON ON OFF ON

 OFF ON OFF ON

-Set ON OFF ON OFF
+Set Dominant ON OFF ON OFF

 Dominant ON ON ON OFF

 OFF OFF Previous State Previous State

 OFF ON OFF ON

-Figure 5-36: NON-VOLATILE LATCH OPERATION TABLE (N=1 to 16) AND LOGIC
+Figure 5-44: NON-VOLATILE LATCH OPERATION TABLE (N = 1 to 16) AND LOGIC

-Each protection element can be assigned up to six different sets of settings according to Setting Group designations 1 to 6.
-The performance of these elements is defined by the active Setting Group at a given time.
-Multiple setting groups allow the user to conveniently change protection settings for different operating situations (e.g. altered power system configuration, season of the year).
-The active setting group can be preset or selected via the SETTING GROUPS menu (see the Control Elements section later in this chapter).
-See also the Introduction to Elements section at the beginning of this chapter.
+Each protection element can be assigned up to six different sets of settings according to setting group designations 1 to 6.
+The performance of these elements is defined by the active setting group at a given time.
+Multiple setting groups allow the user to conveniently change protection settings for different operating situations (for example, altered power system configuration, season of the year, etc.).
+The active setting group can be preset or selected via the SETTING GROUPS menu (see the Control elements section later in this chapter).
+See also the Introduction to elements section at the beginning of this chapter.